Your Guide to Understanding the 340B Drug Pricing Program

 • Public or private non-profit corporation, which is formally granted governmental powers by a unit of state or local government.

-You can find the definitions of eligible hospital classifications in section 340B(L)(i) of the Public Health Service Act (PDF – 40 KB).
+You can find the definitions of eligible hospital classifications in the 340B section of the Public Health Service Act.
 All supporting documentation must be available upon request and should be a part of any auditable records.

 Hospitals